wattfource/automated-supbase-install-unraid/README.md

 **Failure scenarios:**
 - Cache fails: VM lost, user files safe, rebuild VM + restore DB
 - Array disk fails: Unraid rebuilds via parity, zero downtime

+**Security concepts explained:**

+*Localhost-only (binding to 127.0.0.1):*
+- Service NOT on the network at all
+- Only processes on the same computer can connect
+- Can't be reached from LAN, even without firewall
+- Example: Kong HTTPS (8443) - NPM uses HTTP anyway

+*Network-accessible (binding to 0.0.0.0):*
+- Service IS on the network
+- Can be reached from LAN (if firewall allows)
+- Example: Kong HTTP (8000), Studio (3000)

+*Firewall blocking (UFW):*
+- Service is on network, but firewall blocks most connections
+- Like a bouncer at a club door
+- Example: Kong/Studio accessible only from NPM's IP

 **Locations:**
 ```